The Last Breath of District 8 — Alexandre Garel in Saigon

 Welcome

-If someone forwarded this to you, welcome.
+If this issue reached you through a friend or a link, welcome.
 The subscribe form is at the bottom.
-If you've been here since Issue 01, thank you for staying.
+If you have been here since Issue 01, thank you for staying.

 Photographer spotlight